tobyhodges/probable-enigma/episodes/04-data-repositories.md

 > Have a look at the following record for a dataset in Zenodo repository:
 > [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5045374.svg)](https://doi.org/10.5281/zenodo.5045374)
 > What elements make it FAIR?
+> Let's go through each of the [FAIR principles](https://www.go-fair.org/fair-principles):
 >
 >
 > Findable (persistent identifiers, easy to find data and metadata):
-> - F1.
+> - Principle F1.
 (Meta)data are assigned a globally unique and persistent identifier - YES
-> - F2.
+> - Principle F2.
 Data are described with rich metadata (defined by R1 below)- YES
-> - F3.
+> - Principle F3.
 Metadata clearly and explicitly include the identifier of the data they describe - YES
-> - F4.
+> - Principle F4.
 (Meta)data are registered or indexed in a searchable resource - YES
 >
 > Accessible (The (meta)data retrievable by their identifier using a standard web protocols):
 > - A1.
 (Meta)data are retrievable by their identifier using a standardised communications protocol - YES